“How fun!” I find myself exclaiming this many times throughout the week. Here are just a few things that touched me or made me smile:

 - Friday Homemade chicken noodle soup with homemade noodles, salad

 Spread a little Light this week!
 Share this above meme on your favorite social media site, or email it to a friend.
 Click the image to see it at full size.

 Link-up as many posts as you like that are lovely, excellent, or praiseworthy.
 Share a wonderful piece of writing, a DIY project, a recipe, or anything else that strikes your fancy!

 Thanks so much for participating!
 I appreciate links back to Beauty Observed.
 Either a text link in your post, or feel free to use my button.
+Also, by linking-up, you are allowing me to send you a reminder e-mail which will remind you each week of the link-up.
+You may opt out at any time.
 Please visit some of the other links and pass them along to your friends.
 Let’s spread loveliness everywhere!

 <center><a target="_blank" href="http://beautyobserved.com"><img src="http://beautyobserved.com/wp-content/uploads/2014/01/beauty-link-button.jpg"></a></center>